 'With all the talk about testosterone in sex, sports and politics, we need a good explanation of the science and its implications, and this one is outstanding.'
 STEVEN PINKER, bestselling author of The Blank Slate

 The biological source of masculinity has inspired fascination, investigation and controversy since antiquity.
 From the eunuchs in the royal courts of ancient China to the booming market for 'elixirs' of youth in nineteenth-century Europe, humans have been obsessed with identifying and manipulating what we now know as testosterone.
-And the trends show no signs of slowing down.
-The modern market for testosterone supplements is booming.
+And the trend shows no signs of slowing down.
 Thanks to this history and the methods of modern science, today we have a rich body of research about testosterone's effects in both men and women.

 The science is clear: testosterone is a major, invisible player in our relationships, sex lives, athletic abilities, childhood play, gender transitions, parenting roles, violent crime, and so much more.
-But there is still a lot of pushback to the idea that it does, in fact, cause sex differences and significantly influences behaviour.
+But there is still a lot of pushback to the idea that it does, in fact, contribute to sex differences and significantly influence behaviour.